 Our nominating and corporate governance committee is comprised of Ms. Rich and Messrs.
 Altschaefl and Schueller, with Mr. Schueller acting as the chair.
 The principal functions of our nominating and corporate governance committee are, among other things, to (i) establish and communicate to shareholders a method of recommending potential director nominees for the committee's consideration; (ii) develop criteria for selection of director nominees; (iii) identify and recommend persons to be selected by our board of directors as nominees for election as directors; (iv) plan for continuity on our board of directors; (v) recommend action to our board of directors upon any vacancies on the board; and (vi) consider and recommend to our board other actions relating to our board of directors, its members and its committees.
+Our nominating and corporate governance committee met four times in fiscal 2013.
 Our nominating and corporate governance committee meets the requirements for independence under the current NYSE MKT and SEC rules, as Ms. Rich and Messrs.
 Altschaefl and Schueller are all independent directors for such purposes.